SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 Moving on to the next exit condition - returning an empty string.

-if we get passed an index that is a negative number or an index which is outside of the bounds of the string.
+If we get passed an index that is a negative number or an index that is outside of the bounds of the string.

 ```js
 describe("Character Look Up", function(){